west log

 West will:

-• Send, to any bar member who submits case information to West, a free copy of the West's® Jury Verdicts - Arizona Reports print newsletter in which his/her case summary is published.
+• Send, to any bar member who submits case information to West, a free pdf of the West's® Jury Verdicts - Arizona Reports case summary as published on Westlaw®.

 This Web Site

-• Highlights - Our attorney editors select 5-6 cases to highlight in concise one-paragaph format from the approximately 25 Arizona cases we publish each month in full summary format.
+• Highlights - Our attorney editors select several cases to highlight in concise one-paragraph format from the Arizona cases we publish each month in full summary format.

 • Case of the Month - Our attorney editors also select one case to feature in its entirety in its full summary format.